 COMMUNICATION WITH SHAREHOLDERS

-Principle 15: Companies should actively engage their shareholders and put in place an investor relations policy to promote regular, effective and fair communication with shareholders.
+Principle 15: Companies should actively engage their shareholders a policy to promote regular, effective and fair communication with shareholders.

 CONDUCT OF SHAREHOLDER MEETINGS

 Principle 16: Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the Company.

 In compliance with Rule 1207(19) of the Listing Manual of the SGX-ST, the Company has adopted its own internal compliance code to provide guidance for the Company, Directors and all its Officers in relation to their dealings in the Company’s securities

 The Company, Directors and its Officers are not allowed to deal in the Company’s shares during the period commencing one month before the announcement of the Company’s half year and full year results, and ending on the date of the announcement of the relevant results.
 Additionally, they are not allowed to deal in the Company’s shares while in possession of price sensitive information.
 The Directors and Officers are required to report to the Company Secretary whenever they deal in the Company’s shares and the Company Secretary will make the necessary announcements.
 In addition, the Company, Directors and officers are also expected to observe insider-trading laws at all times even when dealing in securities within the permitted trading period and they are not to deal in the Company’s securities on short-term considerations.